-- Part-time post-diploma certificate
+- Fast track post-diploma certificate

 - Classroom delivery

-- Both part-time and full-time delivery
+- Full-time delivery

 - Ongoing start dates

-School of Information and Communications Technologies Phone: 403.284.8543 Email: ict.info@sait.ca
+School for Advanced Digital Technology Phone: 403.284.8543 Email: sadt.advising@sait.ca

 The Cyber Security for Control Systems post-diploma certificate program addresses the business risks specific to securing control systems in sectors such as drilling and well sites, power plants, power grid, water plants, manufacturing, production lines, telecommunications, and hospitals.
 Many of these systems were previously analog-based, but are currently networked and digital, placing them at greater risk for cyber-attacks.
 Many of the concepts will be similar to those used to secure information in technology systems, but the training will focus on the specific constraints of securing control systems in the industrial environment.
 It is applicable to employees of organizations relying on technology, whether their cybersecurity focus is on information technology (IT), industrial control systems (ICS), cyber-physical systems (CPS), or connected devices more generally, including the Internet of Things (IoT).
 Thus, while this program is focused on graduates who can improve cybersecurity risk management in control system environments, it can be used by graduates in many organizations - regardless of size, degree of cybersecurity risk, or cybersecurity sophistication - to apply the principles and best practices of risk management to improve safety, reliability, security and resilience of these systems.